Skip to Content

 Advantages of walking heel

-As the name implied, walking heel supports those who enjoy using cowboy boots for standing and walking on their feet, rather than just sitting still.
+As the name implies, walking heel supports those who enjoy using cowboy boots for standing and walking on their feet, rather than just sitting still.

-Besides the strengths of a riding heel that walking heel cannot have, walking heel is the type of heel that has very few weaknesses.
+Besides the strengths of a riding heel that a walking heel cannot have, a walking heel is the type of heel that has very few weaknesses.

 Riding heelWalking heel